kfurlani/furlani_k_MarvelQuiz/README.md

 <img src="image/banner-marvel.jpg" alt="marvel banner">

 This computer know exactly who you're thinking of!
 Think you can out smart us?
-Try our Marvel quiz!
+Try our Marvel quiz! :wizard:

 ## Contributor

 Krystal Furlani

 ## Code Used

-    - Python :snake:
+Python :snake:

 ## Styled By:

-    - Colorama!
+Colorama!

 ## Git Commands Used